thiagohlopes/thiagohlopes/README.md

 ## Hi, my name is Thiago and I'm majoring in computer engineering!

 ### A little about myself:
+- I currently work at startup Grão Direto
+- I work in the data engineering area
+- I have a passion for programming
+- 📫 How to reach me: heliohachimine@gmail.com
 • I currently work at startup Grão Direto
 • I work in the data engineering area
 • I have a passion for programming